Jeff-Adler/AlgoPrepJavaScript/Data Structures/Singly-Linked List/Singly Linked Lists.md

 Lists:

 - No indexes!
-- connecred via nodes with a Next pointer
+- connected via nodes with a Next pointer
 - Random access is not allowed (can't just get nth element and get it right away without searching)

 Arrays